Everything is in one app making it ideal for those short on time.

-However, it’s during this conversion transaction when traditional banks make their money, as you typically get a worse exchange rate.
-At the time of writing this article, HSBC’s exchange rate offered was £1 = $1.19.
+However, it’s during this conversion transaction where traditional banks made their money, as you typically get a worse exchange rate.
+At the time of writing this article, HSBC’s exchange rate offered was £1 = £1.19.
 As a result, for every pound converted, HSBC takes a $0.06 cut.
 May not sound a lot, but it soon adds up.

 Furthermore, if you choose to spend money in real-time, rather than convert in advance, you still get the same great currency exchange rate.
 However, you are prone to market price fluctuations so bear this in mind, because on the flip side, converting in advance ensures you get a rate you are happy with at the time.

-Overall, there’s lots of flexibility as you can hold all the major currencies including Euros, US Dollars, Canadian Dollars, Australian Dollars etc.
+Overall, there’s lots of flexibility as you can hold all the major currencies including Euros, US Dollars, Canadian Dollar, Australian Dollars etc.

 All sounds great, right?
 Indeed, but here’s the catch – rates change at the weekend.

 So it’s all sounded good so far: minimal fees, flexibility and cheap.
 But there’s a catch that hit’s the city-breaking, weekend-warrior traveller the most.